20 June 2013 | Lunch and discussion with the President of the International Criminal Court, ‘The Future Role of the ICC’

 How does the aid system function in acute crisis situations such as in Syria and South Sudan?
 General Director for Médecins sans Frontières – Holland, Arjan Hehenkamp, offered a critical perspective based on his views and experiences.
 What are the shortcomings?
 How does MSF propose to tackle them for itself, and what are urgent measures that could be considered by others?

-Please find the summary report soon on this website.
+Please find the summary report here.

 13 May 2013 | SID Lecture with Graham Dutfield ‘Intellectual Property Rights and Sustainable Growth’

 To make globalization more inclusive and equitable, managing intellectual property is of key importance.
 Graham Dutfield, Professor International Governance at the School of Law, Leeds University, discussed in his lecture how intellectual property frameworks can be reformed so that private (and economic) interests are safeguarded and innovation is stimulated, but actual and potential human consequences are included.
 Anna Meijknecht, senior researcher at the Tilburg University, joined as a discussant.

 02 May 2013 | Colloquium with the authors of ‘The Myths of the Green Economy’

 The concept of the ‘green economy’ is rapidly rising as a global ideal that promises to combine further economic growth and development with environmental sustainability.
 However, critics are raising their voices as well.
 Opponents state that the green economy is too good to be true: you cannot always create win-win solutions.
 During the colloquium Matthias Lievens, author of “De Mythe van de Groene Economie”, revealed and discussed six myths of the green economy.
 With comments by Wiert Wiertsema (Both ENDS) and Frans Duijnhouwer (Ministry of Infrastructure and Environment).
 For the summary report, please click here.